ik9999/popupsearch/README.md

 - Custom shortcuts

-- Display additional links (e.g. More from this site)
+- Displaying additional links (e.g. More from this site)

 ## Demo